Texas death toll from February storm, outages surpasses 100

 Among them was Gilbert Rivera, 60, who told relatives after the power went out in his garage apartment that he was cold but staying bundled up.
 Rivera, who worked for decades as a custodian, had a learning disability but reveled in his independence and chose to live on his own.

+“As people get colder, their mental status can change, and they can become unresponsive and not think as clearly,” said Dr. Deborah Diercks, chair of emergency medicine at UT Southwestern.

-Rivera’s family is among those who have filed a lawsuit against the state’s embattled electric grid, the Electric Reliability Council of Texas.
+Rivera’s family is among dozens who have filed a lawsuits against electricity providers and the state’s embattled power grid, the Electric Reliability Council of Texas.
 The disaster led to a congressional investigation and the ouster of ERCOT CEO Bill Magness.

+Next week, the Texas House is expected to vote on a package in response to the storm, including efforts to winterize power plants.
+On Thursday, ERCOT announced that projections show a “low risk" for blackouts during Texas' sweltering summer months, when demand on the system is typically highest.

 Comments